jundalisay/superb/content/en/research/einstein/relativity/section-13.md

 In Section 6, we derived the theorem of the addition of velocities in one direction in the form which also results from the hypotheses of classical mechanics.
 This theorem can also be deduced readily from the Galilei transformation (Section 11).

-In place of the man walking inside the carriage, we introduce a point moving relatively to the moving K' according to the equation=
+In place of the man walking inside the carriage, we introduce a point moving relatively to the moving K' according to the equation:

 ``` elixir
 x' = wt'
 ```

 Through the 1st and 4th equations of the Galilei transformation, we can express `x'` and `t'` in terms of `x` and `t`.
-We then obtain=
+We then obtain:

 ``` elixir
 x = (v + w)t